U.S. lawmakers seek 20% boost in foreign affairs budget, with eye on China | Politics

 U.S. lawmakers seek 20% boost in foreign affairs budget, with eye on China

-The lawmakers proposed funding of $68.7 billion for the State Department and the U.S. Agency for International Development, versus the current $56.6 billion.
-"If this year has taught us anything, it's that the biggest threats posed to our country really aren't foreign armies.
-This is why it's so mind-boggling that our Defense Department budget continues to increase by tens of billions of dollars each year, while funding for other vital national security agencies has remained flat," Murphy said in a statement.
+"China has doubled their diplomacy budget in the last 10 years," Cicciline said.
+The lawmakers proposed funding of $68.7 billion for the State Department and U.S. Agency for International Development, versus the current $56.6 billion.

 Republican former President Donald Trump tried repeatedly to slash foreign affairs spending, instead prioritizing increases in military spending and tax cuts.
-Lawmakers from both parties pushed back against those plans, saying it was essential to preserve U.S. "soft power" on the world stage, but the result was that spending on diplomacy remained flat.
+Lawmakers from both parties opposed those plans, saying it was essential to preserve U.S. "soft power" on the world stage, but one result was that spending on diplomacy remained flat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)